deadlydog/Sample.Serilog/ReadMe.md

 ### Keep config in a file instead of code

-It's best practice to configure your logging in a separate file, rather than directly on source code, so for all of the samples the configuration is set in the `appsettings.json` file.
+It's best practice to configure your logging in a separate file, rather than directly in code, so for all of the samples the configuration is set in the `appsettings.json` file.

 __Note:__ You must set the file property `Copy to Output Directory` to `Copy if newer` so that it gets copied to the app's bin directory and can be read by the app.